pedrocatre/pixyll/_posts/2017-04-04-docker-troubleshooting-mac.md

 Here's the deal, you start using docker and everything works great.
 Then your project grows, you have more microservices running in containers and all of a sudden your start having problems.

-* First problem I experienced was that my containers started dying without any warning.
+* First problem I experienced was that containers started dying without warning.
 I have one project making calls to services running on containers and all of a sudden the calls start failing.
 I check and the container had died...
 * Second problem, things start getting really slow.
 I felt this most when running migrations on databases running inside containers.
 This operation would take many times longer than it should and more often than not the container would just die halfway through the process.

 To fix both those issues: